ivankharak/Workspace-PINAC/README.md

 <img src="https://github.com/rmondal-official/PINAC-Workspace/blob/main/img/app_screenshot.jpg" alt="app screenshot">

 ## 🚀 Getting Started
 This tool is tested on Python `3.10.12` and `Ubuntu`.
-But I hope this will work very well with other Python versions and Operating Systems as this tool doesn't require any particular OS-dependent library.
-But for the Python version compatibility with Google Python modules, once search on Google.
+But this will work very well with other Python versions and Operating Systems as this tool doesn't require any particular OS-dependent library.
+But once search on Google for the Python version compatibility with Google Python modules.
 But still, if you face any error repost it in the `Issues` section.
 - Clone the repository `git clone https://github.com/rmondal-official/PINAC-Workspace.git`
 - Enable Google API with required scopes.
 Read the <a href="https://github.com/rmondal-official/PINAC-Workspace/blob/main/Google%20API%20Guide.md">Google API Guide</a> for it.
 - Navigate to the project directory `cd PINAC-Workspace`
 - Install the project dependencies by running the command `pip install -r requirements.txt`
-- Once open the main.py file, follow the minimal instructions in the comment, then run the main script.
+- Once you open the main.py file, follow the minimal instructions in the comment, then run the main script.

 ## 🎉 Contribution
 Would you be interested in contributing?
 Contributions to PINAC-Documents core as well as contributing integrations that build on the core are both accepted and highly encouraged!
 See <a href="https://github.com/rmondal-official/PINAK/blob/main/CONTRIBUTING.md">Contribution Guide</a> for more details.